DannyMoerkerke/custom-elements-css-loader/readme.md

 After that it parses all `::host` and `::slotted` rules to make sure these also work correctly.

+Note that this loader only works for browsers that do NOT support Shadow DOM.

 ## How to use
 Install with npm: